learn-co-curriculum/react-hooks-react-router-dynamic-routes/README.md

 prepending a colon (`:`) to the front of the name.
 This name will then show up as a key inside `params`.

-We can use parameters to look up specific data &mdash; in this case, matching the key of a `movies` object with the URL parameter, `:movieId`, allowed us to display a particular movie's title.
+We can use parameters to look up specific data — in this case, matching the key of a `movies` object with the URL parameter, `:movieId`, allowed us to display a particular movie's title.